anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Add watermark to PDF
 -------------------

-"Add watermark to PDF" is a complex action that includes several operations for adding watermark to your pdf document.
+"Add watermark to PDF" action support a few types of watermarks: Text, Image, PDF.

 .. image:: ../../_static/img/flow/documents/add-a-watermark-to-pdf-select-type.png
    :alt: Selection of the watermark type

-When you added this action to your Flow, you need to specify initial "Type" parameter - type of watermark: text, image.
+When you added this action to your Flow, you need to pick of those: text, image, pdf.

-You can find the documentation for all operations included in "Add watermark to PDF" action below:
+You can find the documentation for all watermark types included in "Add watermark to PDF" action below:

 - :ref:`image-watermark-type`
 - :ref:`text-watermark-type`